alexandresoaresilva/holo_vid_label/README.md

 To load short videos, click on the upper-right button **select video (s)**.

-Bounding boxes are saved inside the the folder where the labeled videos are, in a directory called **label_files**.
+Bounding boxes are stored inside the the folder where the labeled videos are, in a directory called **label_files**, during the app closing process.

-Two types of files are saved:
+Two types of files related to the labels are saved:

     1. <vid name>.mat files: they represent HoloVid objects without the frame images stored.